 The Havana Silk Dog is a big dog personality in a small companion dog’s body.
 They are extremely smart, playful, and lovable, and excel as companions, scent trial champions, and in competitions such as agility and obedience.
 They are hypoallergenic and do not shed, although their coats do require regular grooming.

 This is a smart, loving dog who wants and needs to spend lots of time with their people.
-A fun-loving freethinker, the Havana Silk Dog takes well to training when it’s done in a positive manner with lots of food rewards, praise, and play.
+A fun-loving clown, the Havana Silk Dog takes well to training when it’s done in a positive manner with lots of food rewards, praise, and play.
 Silk Dogs enjoy the challenges of activities like scent work and agility, but are also happy to just spend time with their people.

 Although they enjoy going on walks or playing in the yard, Havana Silk Dogs do not need a lot of exercise.
 Many Havana Silk Dogs enjoy playing and will spend much of their time in various activities, but they are not so high energy that they need a large yard or long periods of exercise.
 Silk Dogs are social and need to be with their family, and should never be left outside alone.
 They are not heavy eaters; we feed our Silks about 1/4 cup of high-quality kibble in the morning and 1/4 cup in the evening, along with supplementing with fish oil.

-If kept in a show (long hair) coat, the Havana Silk Dog requires a daily brushing, preferably with a detangling or brushing spray, as well as baths approximately every 7-10 days.
+If kept in a show (long hair) coat, the Havana Silk Dog requires a daily brushing, preferably with a detangling or brushing spray, as well as baths approximately every 1-2 weeks.
 The length of time between baths will vary based on whether you allow them to play outside in the rain and snow, or if you are vigilant about keeping them out of messes and the elements.
 For an easier grooming experience, you can keep their hair trimmed in a short “puppy coat”.
 The coat maintains its non-shedding nature but it’s less brushing for you.
-Our puppies are raised to be accustomed to having their hair brushed and toenails trimmed.
+Our puppies are raised to be accustomed to having their hair and teeth brushed and toenails trimmed.

 Please visit the Havana Silk Dog Association of America website at havanasilkdog.org for more information on this wonderful breed!